QRICH1: Function

 The exact function of QRICH1 is not well understood.
 It is, however, thought to be involved in processes such as inflammation and apoptosis due to the presence of a CARD domain near the beginning of the protein sequence.
-This protein is predicted to localize to the nucleus and is known to interact with the ATXN1 and ATF7IP proteins shown in the image below.
+This protein is predicted to localize to the nucleus and is known to interact with the ATXN1 and ATF7IP proteins.

 Protein

 The glutamine-rich protein 1 is 776 amino acids in length.
 Glutamine residues are abundant, comprising 109 of the amino acids or 14% of the protein.
 The protein contains three distinct domains.
 The first, a CARD domain, is a member of the death fold superfamily and is involved in apoptosis signaling pathways, immune signaling, inflammation, and host-defense mechanisms.
 The second domain is a glutamine-rich domain which comprises a majority of the protein and is highly conserved among orthologs.
 The final domain is a Domain of unknown function (DUF3504) found near the end of the protein sequence.
 All three of these domains are well conserved throughout strict orthologs.